chromium/chromium/base/allocator/partition_allocator/glossary.md

 By "slow" we may mean something as simple as extra logic (`if` statements etc.), or something as costly as system calls.
 ***

+## Legacy Terms

+These terms are (mostly) deprecated and should not be used.
+They are surfaced here to provide a ready reference for readers coming from older design documents or documentation.

+* **GigaCage**: A memory region several gigabytes wide, reserved by PartitionAlloc upon initialization, from which nearly all allocations are taken. _Pools_ have overtaken GigaCage in conceptual importance, and so and so there is less need today to refer to "GigaCage" or the "cage."
+This is especially true given the V8 Sandbox and the configurable pool (see above).

 ## PartitionAlloc-Everywhere